Use your MP3 player to train your swimming cadence

 )

-In the last step, we define a few different configurations and generate all sound files for BPM 45 to 110 in increments of 5:
+Lastly, we define a few different configurations to generate multiple sound files for BPM values between 45 to 110 in increments of 5:

 import pandas as pd